Hitachi Vantara has today at announced updates to the Hitachi Content Platform (HCP) portfolio at its partner and user conference NEXT 2018.

 The updates extend data governance, optimise for cloud and modernise file services to help organisations govern and protect their data in an increasingly complex multicloud environment.

-These enhancements to the HCP portfolio help deliver business outcomes by maximising the power of data no matter where it resides – from the data centre to the cloud and out to the edge – and move them forward in today’s digital, data-driven business landscape.
+These enhancements to the HCP portfolio help deliver business outcomes by maximising the power of data no matter where it resides – from the data center to the cloud and out to the edge – and move them forward in today's digital, data-driven business landscape.

 Organisations recognise that data is the critical element to growth and innovation.